Predator Ridge Hiking: Best Trails + Essential Info

 Located in the center of everything is Predator Ridge Lodge, which features pet friendly high-end studio, one bedroom and two bedroom condo suites.
 You can set out for the hiking trails right from your suite!

 Guests have exclusive use of the outdoor swimming pool and hot tub, and Predator Ridge’s restaurants are practically next door.
-We stayed at Predator Ridge during our fall visit to Vernon.
+We stayed at Predator Ridge during a fall visit to Vernon.

 Check out these other Vernon posts next: